ryanframinan/credible/README.md

 Finding the databases is easy if you but your mind into it.
 I downloaded mine off a not-so-safe looking website - to give you an idea.

 Once downloaded, it is wise to break them up into smaller .txt files so python can read through them more efficently.
 In my case, the LinkedIn and MyFitnessPal were cut into 37 and 20 .txt files, respectively.

+If you'd like, alphabetizing the .txt files can make the program run more efficiently.
+Meaning, if the email you are looking for starts with an 'r', instead of searching for 37 .txt files, it will only search through the file deemed with strings starting with 'r'.
+This will save time if you need tons of results fast.

 ##